Pvrpl3Afr0/Python-Side-Projects/README.md

 Working RNG for Hypothesis Testing.py: I wrote this program for my Stats class.
 I wanted to see if it were more or less likely to get an even number than an odd number using Pseudo Random numbers.
 This is a simple script using the random library.

 Bracket Gen.py This is an incomplete input script that takes players names and generates matchups using the random library.

+Test Attendence for EdAlliance.py(I can't spell): This script is a basic text based attendance system that I hope to debut on my first day working at SOF.
+Definitely want to come back to this one and expand on it, perhaps some sql iteration?